European fiscal woes sink euro against dollar, yen

 "The market took the euro up 35 pips on that report, but it didn't last long and just as quickly as it rose it came right back down," said Joe DeGeronimo, chief dealer at SMBC in New York.

-One positive factor that seemed to work for the euro was the expectation that Ireland would vote in favour of Europe's new fiscal pact, but investors quickly sold into rallies.
+One positive factor that seemed to work for the euro was the expectation that Ireland would vote in favor of Europe's new fiscal pact, but investors quickly sold into rallies.

 Ireland began casting ballots in the only popular vote on Europe's new fiscal treaty on Thursday, with opinion polls pointing to a 'yes' vote that could ease concerns about its funding prospects.

 The euro fell to 96.48 yen, its worst level against the Japanese currency since December 2000.
-It traded off 0.91 percent at 96.84 in afternoon activity, while the U.S. dollar lost 0.91 percent to trade at a 3-1/2 month low of 78.37 yen.
-Japan's currency has benefited from safe-haven flows given Europe's troubles and the weak U.S. economic data.
+It traded off 0.95 percent at 96.87 in afternoon activity, while the U.S. dollar lost 1 percent to trade at a 3-1/2 month low of 78.31 yen.
+Japan's currency has benefited from safe-haven flows fiven Europe's troubles and the weak U.S. economic data.

 Sterling, after dropping to a four-month nadir of $1.5359, is on track to lose about 5 percent against the greenback.